 In “The Rooftops of Copenhagen,” Tom describes observing a real-life character in a Copenhagen bar, hearing the guy’s story from a waitress, and then – 20 years later – finding out how the story ends.

-The only non-original on Folk Hotel has Tom conversationally trading verses with Joe Ely on perhaps the most beautiful ever of the Bob Dylan classic, “Just Like Tom Thumb’s Blues.”
+The only non-original on Folk Hotel has Tom conversationally trading verses with Joe Ely on perhaps the most beautiful ever version of the Bob Dylan classic, “Just Like Tom Thumb’s Blues.”
 Tom’s acoustic guitar and Joel Guzman’s accordion provide perfect backdrop.

 The album ends with the epic “Scars on his Ankles,” a song about blues legend Lightnin’ Hopkins, writer Grover Lewis, and the relationship shared by the older African American man and younger white man.
 Tom’s singing storytelling glides seemingly effortlessly for nine minutes on top of Max de Bernardi’s intense, Hopkins-styled playing on acoustic guitar.